 In a small bowl, beat together the butter and sugar until well combined.
 Add the egg, salt, and vanilla, and beat until combined.
 Add the almond and all purpose flour and fold in using a silicone spatula or wooden spoon.
 Transfer to a pastry bag.
 Filling can be prepared up to 3 days in advance and refrigerated; bring to room temperature before piping onto danishes.

 For the danishes:

 On a lightly floured surface, roll the danish dough into a large rectangle about 10″ x 14″.
 Trim the edges so you have a neat rectangle measuring 9″ x 13.5″.
-Cut dough into eight 4.5″ inch squares.
+Cut dough into six 4.5″ inch squares.
 Stack, cover with plastic wrap, and refrigerate for about 10 minutes to relax the gluten.

 Stack two large baking trays together (see notes above) and line the top tray with parchment paper.
 Remove the pastry from the refrigerator (I like to work with 2-3 squares at a time, leaving the rest refrigerated).
 Shape into pockets or diamonds as desired and transfer to prepared baking sheet.
 (See below.)

 Brush the shaped pastries with egg wash and cover loosely with lightly oiled plastic wrap.
 Place in a warm area of the kitchen (around 78-80F — no hotter than 80F or the ) to proof until doubled in size and layers are very visible — about 2-3 hours.
 Prepare your filling of choice while the pastries proof, if you haven’t already.